chayasin/chayasin/README.md

 # About my Github

-I will update my project which I have worked on.
+I will update my projects which I have worked on.
 (Without confidential data)

 I'm current writing a 'Python Challenge Projects' which is a python tutorial focused on text processing and web scraping (for now).